 Devin Fromm (Core Program)

 Please note: These 1-unit courses do not fulfill the first-year CSP seminar requirement.

 The courses listed below allow students to earn 1-unit of credit while learning about mathematics and science (CSP 96), the culture of Los Angeles (CSP 98), or the arts (CSP 99).
 CSP 98 and 99 is open to enrollment by all Occidental students, while CSP 96 is only open to first-year students.

 CSP 96.
 Experiencing Mathematics and Science (1 unit)

 This course is designed to expose students to mathematics and science, to broaden their awareness of the research questions asked in those disciplines, and to introduce skills and ideas scientifically shown to improve persistence in college, especially in science and math majors.
 Students may acquire one semester unit of credit for attending eight on-campus events during a semester.
 Certain seminars and class meetings will be mandatory; students will select additional events from a list of events provided each year by the instructor.
 A short two-page paper is due on the last day of class.

 This course is graded CR/NC only and will not meet specific Major/Minor or Core requirements.
 Students may take this course twice, for a maximum of two units being applied toward graduation.
-Prerequisite: open only to first year frosh.
+Open only to first-year students.